Crossmark: History

+In 1977, Johnson and Hunt Merchandise Brokers rebranded to SALES MARK and began travelling across the country to rotate products on shelves.

+In 2017, Walmart selected Crossmark as one of five Preferred Services Providers (PSP) to be part of its “Merchandising Services Program”.
+Only preferred service providers are authorized and approved to perform merchandising services in Walmart’s stores on behalf of the retailer or its suppliers.

+Sales and acquisitions

 In 1997, Crossmark was one of three companies that collectively controlled 75 percent of the sales and marketing services industry.
-In 2012, The Dallas Morning News reported that the Plano, Texas-based Crossmark had 34,000 employees and has an estimated annual revenue of $1 billion.
+In 2012, The Dallas Morning News reported that then Plano, Texas-based Crossmark had 34,000 employees and an estimated annual revenue of $1 billion.
 In December 2012, a majority of the company was sold to the private equity firm Warburg Pincus.
-In November 2013, Crossmark acquired the assets of PromoWorks.

-Products and services

-Crossmark's services include headquarter sales, retail merchandising, in-store data collection, event marketing, retail technology, and retail analytics.

-On August 6, 2013, Crossmark agreed to buy Marketing Werks in Chicago.
+On August 6, 2013, Crossmark agreed to buy Marketing Werks.
 The Marketing Werks deal will contribute to its total annual revenue of nearly $1 billion.
-Marketing Werks, based in Chicago, provides experiential marketing campaigns for companies in several consumer industries.
-It will become part of Crossmark Marketing Services, which offers in-store events, experiential marketing, shopper marketing, consumer engagement and field intelligence.
-Mike Graen has joined CROSSMARK as Vice President/Managing Director for CROSSMARK's Center for Collaboration in Bentonville, Arkansas, which opened in July 2014.
+Based in Chicago, Marketing Werks provides experiential marketing campaigns for companies in several consumer industries.

+In October 2013, Mike Graen joined CROSSMARK as Vice President/Managing Director for CROSSMARK's Center for Collaboration in Bentonville, Arkansas, which opened in July 2014.

+In November 2013, Crossmark acquired Chicago-based agencies Marketing Werks and PromoWorks to strengthen its shopper marketing and activation capabilities.

+In 2018, WIS International acquired Crossmark and Lawrence Merchandising Services.
+Lawrence Merchandising Services (LMS) was renamed Crossmark Retail Solutions.

+In 2022, WIS International announced Marketing Werks, PromoWorks, and Crossmark Events would merge under one new agency name: Product Connections.

+In May 2024, Acosta Group agreed to acquire Crossmark from WIS International.
+The transaction was finalized two months later.
+In July 2024, Crossmark joined Acosta Group’s collective of agencies focused on delivering integrated omnichannel solutions.
+The acquisition also included Product Connections, which continues to operate as a distinct brand within the group.

+Services

+CROSSMARK provides a range of services designed to support brand growth and retail performance: